libero/walking-skeleton/adr/0001-events-system.md

 - PHP: [amqplib](https://github.com/php-amqplib/php-amqplib)
 - Python: [pika](https://github.com/pika/pika)

+For each supported programming language, build event bus SDKs wrapping the libraries and providing null or testing adapters.

 ## Consequences

 RabbitMQ is a dependency for most of the projects to produce or consume events, but it can be provided as a Docker container.

-Event bus SDKs wrapping the libraries should be provided to services for each supported programming language, to make integration easy.
+The test suite of a project should be able to run without a dependency on RabbitMQ.

 High-availability of the events middleware is an operational issue that requires RabbitMQ clustering.